Dear Stall Holder

 10. Pegboards are available but must be requested at time of booking.
 The use of drawing pins or tape is strictly prohibited.
 Hooks will be provided for use with the pegboards.
 Pegboards will not be moved on the day of the fair.

-11. Marks or Damage to furniture, walls, floor or any part of the building is strictly prohibited and therefore any form of adhesive to display your products is not permitted.
+11. Marks or Damage to furniture, walls, floor or any part of the building is not strictly prohibited and therefore any form of adhesive to display your products is not permitted.
 Pegboards with hooks can be hired to display your products.

 12 Electricity is not offered unless agreed prior to the event.
-There is limited electricity points in the church and any lighting you wish to use must first be approved with the committee.
+(Extra charge applies) There is limited electricity points in the church and any lighting you wish to use must first be approved with the committee.
 Electric Heaters cannot be used in the church apart from those supplied by The Friends of Old Christ Church, due to risk of overloading and fire hazards.

 13. Raffles and Tombola’s are not permitted (exceptions see your event organiser)